 I joined Access Legal Solicitors in May 2016, having previously been a partner and joint national lead for clinical negligence at Thompsons Solicitors, where I also ran the local team.

 I am described by Chambers as a well-regarded practitioner with a broad practice and particular experience with multiparty actions and cases involving rogue surgeons.
 Sources say: ‘she is tireless, incredibly patient and pretty unflappable’ and, according to the other leading guide to law firms, the Legal 500, 'handles pressure effortlessly'.

-Kashmir won the accolade of ‘Partner of the Year’ at the Birmingham Law Society Awards 2018, beating off competition from several big name firms, in part in recognition of her tireless work on behalf of patients injured by rogue breast surgeon Mr Ian Paterson.
+I was delighted to win the accolade of ‘Partner of the Year’ at the Birmingham Law Society Awards 2018, beating off competition from several big name firms, in part in recognition of my work on behalf of patients injured by rogue breast surgeon Mr Ian Paterson.

 Some of the most important sections of the medical records had been destroyed, which meant the case had to be constructed by extrapolating backwards from the client’s condition at birth.